trufflesuite/trufflesuite.com/src/docs/vscode-ext/contract-management.md

 ![Smart contract deployment - local](./images/deployContractSelectDefault.png)

 Selecting the `development` network from the pick list will deploy your contracts to a local Ganache powered network.
-Deployment information, such as contract address, transaction hash and other deployment metadata are published in the Trufflesuite for VSCode output channel as shown below
+Deployment information, such as contract address, transaction hash and other deployment metadata are published in the Truffle for VSCode output channel as shown below

 ![Deployment Results](./images/deployContractSelectDefaultResult.png)